 The Independence Center sent two delegates to the National Centers for Independent Living (NCIL) Annual Conference on Independent Living that was held in Washington, D.C.
 July 24 – 28, 2016.

-Carrie Baatz, Community Organizing Coordinator, and Nina Kamekona, Youth Advocate Specialist, attended the conference on behalf of The Independence Center.
+Carrie Baatz, Community Advocacy Coordinator, and Nina Kamekona, Youth Advocate Specialist, attended the conference on behalf of The Independence Center.
 Nina attended on a youth scholarship awarded by NCIL that paid for her registration and up to $1,000 for travel expenses.
 Nina was one of only 10 youth around the country chosen for the scholarship.

 Carrie attended workshops to equip her to effectively advocate for housing solutions in Colorado Springs.
 Nina attended workshops with the goal of learning how to strengthen youth programs at The IC.
 Both participated in a disability rights march and rally on the Capitol on the anniversary of the passage of the ADA on July 26, 2016.